HVML/PurC/README.md

         The data fetcher; use `local` or `remote`.
             - `local`: use the built-in data fetcher, and only `file://` URIs supported.
-            - `remote`: use the remote data fetcher to support more URI schemas, such as `http`, `https`, `ftp` and so on.
+            - `remote`: use the remote data fetcher to support more URL schemas, such as `http`, `https`, `ftp` and so on.

   -p --rdr-prot=< headless | purcmc >
         The renderer protocol; use `headless` (default) or `purcmc`.
             - `headless`: use the built-in HEADLESS renderer.
             - `purcmc`: use the remote PURCMC renderer;
-              `purc` connects to the renderer via Unix Socket or WebSocket.
+              `purc` will connect to the renderer via Unix Socket or WebSocket.

   -u --rdr-uri=<renderer_uri>
         The renderer uri: